sinaziaee/DComG/README.md

 # DComG

 DComG is a drug combination prediction technique, which exploits GNNS and GAEs and Node2vec features extracted from Drug-Drug-interaction network.
-Accepted and Published in 2022 8th International Conference on Web Research(ICWR)
+Accepted and Published in 2022 8th International Conference on Web Research(ICWR).

 ## DComG: Drug Combination prediction by applying GNNs on DDI node2vec